 5. Regional integration

 87. Regional integration or “integration of larger spatial scales” is considered here as the fifth dimension of integration.
 Regional integration aims at enhanced cooperation between regions and landscapes.
-It relates to integration of markets and harmonization of governmental policies and institutions between regions through political agreements, covenants and treaties (Bull, Hoft and Sutton, 2011).
+It relates to integration of markets and harmonization of governmental policies and institutions between regions through political agreements, covenants and treaties (Bull and others, 2011).
 Arguments in favour of regional integration include:

 (a) Enhancement of markets;